Skip to content

 Architecture Layer Breakdown

-Multi-platform clients (iOS, Android, Web, Desktop) connect via WebSockets for real-time messaging and REST APIs for traditional HTTP requests.
+1. Client Layer -- Multi-platform clients (iOS, Android, Web, Desktop) connect via WebSockets for real-time messaging and REST APIs for traditional HTTP requests.

-Load balancers (AWS ALB, NGINX) distribute traffic across API Gateway instances.
+2. Edge Layer -- Load balancers (AWS ALB, NGINX) distribute traffic across API Gateway instances.
 CDN (CloudFront, Cloudflare) serves static content and media.
 WAF provides security filtering and DDoS protection.

-API Gateway (Kong, AWS API Gateway) handles request routing, authentication, rate limiting, and protocol translation.
+3. API Gateway Layer -- API Gateway (Kong, AWS API Gateway) handles request routing, authentication, rate limiting, and protocol translation.
 WebSocket Gateway manages persistent connections for real-time communication.

-Individual microservices handle specific domains:
+4. Service Mesh -- Individual microservices handle specific domains:

 • Auth Service: JWT/OAuth2 authentication and authorization